UoaWDCC/wdcc-cmlg-frontend/README.md

 # Multilingual Glossary Frontend
 This project is about the frontend of the translation website.
 It allowed users to see a table contains translations in different languages.
 Users are also able to search for keywords in real-time and display optional languages.
 In the future, we will allow users to download the table into a .csv file, so they can use it in other places.

-The framework we use in this project is the [REAC] (https://reactjs.org/).
+The framework we use in this project is the [REACT](https://reactjs.org/).

 ## Team Members:
 * Yujia Wu [ywu666](https://github.com/ywu666)